base-org/web/apps/base-docs/tutorials/docs/0_gassless-transactions-with-paymaster.md

 cast wallet new
 ```

-You should see something like this:
+You will see something like this:

 ```bash
 > cast wallet new